Fudenberg-Research-Group/OccupancyInputCTCF/README.md

 ### Description
-This GitHub repository contains tools for simulating chromatin loop extrusion with locus-specific occupancy rates for dynamic CTCF barriers.
+This GitHub repository provides tools for training machine learning models to predict 3D chromatin architecture from single-molecule footprinting data (e.g., methylation patterns).
+It integrates sequence features and occupancy profiles to infer genome folding and validates predictions by comparing Hi-C data with simulated chromatin loop extrusion, incorporating locus-specific occupancy rates and dynamic CTCF barriers.

 ![Workflow Figure](figures/workflowfigure.png)

 ### Structure of the repository
 The structure of this repository follows as below:
-- simulation : folders containing the simulated trajectory for loop extrusion factors.
 - output : files after processing and analyzing the input data.
 - analysis: notebooks and code for analyzing simulations and experimental data.
 - utils: necessary functions and tools for performing workflow